 - Avoid mood-altering substances.
-Don't use alcohol or recreational drugs.
+Don't use alcohol or recreational or illegal drugs.

-To determine a diagnosis of intermittent explosive disorder and eliminate other physical conditions or mental health disorders that may be causing your symptoms, expect your doctor to do a:
+To determine a diagnosis of intermittent explosive disorder and eliminate other physical conditions or mental health disorders that may be causing your symptoms, your doctor will likely:

-- Physical exam.
-Your doctor will try to rule out physical problems or substance use that could cause your symptoms.
+- Do a physical exam.
+Your doctor will try to rule out physical problems or substance use that could be contributing to your symptoms.
 Your exam may include lab tests.

-- Psychological evaluation.
-Your doctor or mental health provider will talk to you about your symptoms, thoughts, feelings and behavior patterns.
+- Do a psychological evaluation.
+Your doctor or mental health professional will talk to you about your symptoms, thoughts, feelings and behavior patterns.

-- DSM-5.
-The Diagnostic and Statistical Manual of Mental Disorders (DSM-5), published by the American Psychiatric Association, is often used by mental health providers to diagnose mental conditions and by insurance companies to reimburse for treatment.
+- Use the criteria in the DSM-5.
+The Diagnostic and Statistical Manual of Mental Disorders (DSM-5), published by the American Psychiatric Association, is often used by mental health professionals to diagnose mental conditions.

-There's no one treatment that's best for everyone with intermittent explosive disorder.
+There's no single treatment that's best for everyone with intermittent explosive disorder.
 Treatment generally includes talk therapy (psychotherapy) and medication.

-Individual or group therapy sessions can be helpful.
+Individual or group therapy sessions that focus on building skills can be helpful.
 A commonly used type of therapy, cognitive behavioral therapy, helps people with intermittent explosive disorder:

 - Identify which situations or behaviors may trigger an aggressive response

-- Learn how to manage anger and control inappropriate responses using techniques such as relaxation training, thinking differently about situations (cognitive restructuring) and learning coping skills
+- Learn how to manage anger and control inappropriate responses using techniques such as relaxation training, thinking differently about situations (cognitive restructuring), and applying communication and problem-solving skills

-Different types of drugs may help in the treatment of intermittent explosive disorder.
-These medications may include certain antidepressants (specifically selective serotonin reuptake inhibitors or SSRIs), anticonvulsant mood stabilizers or other drugs if needed.
+Different types of medications may help in the treatment of intermittent explosive disorder.
+These may include certain antidepressants ― specifically selective serotonin reuptake inhibitors (SSRIs) ― anticonvulsant mood stabilizers or other drugs if needed.